 Once we started to run, several vital factors must have influenced our evolution as runners: efficiency and economy.
 To develop as efficient long-distance runners, it is likely that natural selection favored those who could travel the most significant distance using the least amount of energy.
 For this reason, anatomical adaptations such as a springy Achilles tendon allowed humans to store elastic strain energy in their muscles and tendons during locomotion—energy that can now be released rapidly for a sprint finish!
 This physiologic adaptation still allows athletes to sprint at over 30 km/h.

-In addition to how our bodies change, it is also important to think about how our brains work when we run.
-The frontal lobe controls our thoughts and decisions, while the parietal lobe helps us process information from our senses.
-Together, these two regions play a very important role in helping us to regulate our pace and maintain our running form.
+In addition to how our bodies change, it is also essential to think about how our brains work when we run.
+The frontal lobe controls our thoughts and decisions, while the parietal lobe helps us process sensory information.
+Together, these two regions play a vital role in helping us to regulate our pace and maintain our running form.